Search This Blog

 1844-46 David and James Webb (Clayton portion) David died in 1846 while away visiting his brother Alexander.
 James continued the farm until Michaelmas 1847.

 1848- Crops sold off, barley, wheat, oats from the farm of William James Atkinson "Marlow Bottom Farm".
-He continued to farm land here until his death in 1850 when his property descended to his nephew Benjamin Atkinson who owned the farm until at least 1862 when he let this and Town End farm.
+He continued to farm land here until his death in 1850 when his property descended to his nephew Benjamin Atkinson who owned the farm until at least 1862.
+In that year he also owned and let let out Town End farm.
 Benjamin is covered in detail in this post

 1851- John Miller.
 Wife Mary.
 Mary raised the fowls on the farm, two chickens were stolen from her in 1853.
 Unsure of whether he is at the Clayton or Atkinson farm.
 John gave evidence at a hearing on local political corruption -see here.